trinker/topicmodels_learning/README.md

-This is my run down of the minimal readings, websites, videos, & scripts the reader needs to become failiar with topic modeling.
+This is my run down of the minimal readings, websites, videos, & scripts the reader needs to become familiar with topic modeling.
 The list is in an order I believe will be of greatest use and contains a nice mix of introduction, theory, application, and interpretation.
 As you want to learn more about topic modeling, the other sections will become more